 Then you eat your meal, clean up, and it’s done.

-But if you are trying to make your Thanksgiving a little more special, then you could go with rustic centerpieces, have plates that go along with your theme, and even have an S’mores table to go along with the fire pit theme.
+However, if you are trying to make your Thanksgiving a little more special, then you could go with rustic centerpieces, have plates that go along with your theme, and even have a S’mores table to go along with the fire pit theme.

-Now that you have my 10 tips for consideration when deciding to host Thanksgiving off-grid, I’m curious on what you think.
+Now you have my 10 tips for consideration when deciding to host Thanksgiving off-grid.